 ‘He needed her body and her blood to live!’

-Love Brides of the Blood Mummy – original title: El secreto de la momia egipcia – is a 1973 Spanish/French horror film directed by Alejandro Martí from a screenplay by Vincent Didier and Julio Salvador (Hannah, Queen of the Vampires).
+Love Brides of the Blood Mummy is a 1973 Spanish-French horror film directed by Alejandro Martí from a screenplay written by Vincent Didier and Julio Salvador (Hanna, Queen of the Vampires).

 In the UK, it was released as Lips of Blood (not to be confused with Jean Rollin’s film of the same name).

-George Rigaud, Michael Flynn, Catherine Franck, Frank Braña, Patricia Lee, Sandra Reeves, Julie Presscott, Jacques Bernard, Martin Trévières, Teresa Gimpera.
+The movie stars George Rigaud (Eyeball; Knife of Ice; All the Colours of the Dark), Michael Flynn, Catherine Franck, Frank Braña, Patricia Lee, Sandra Reeves, Julie Presscott, Jacques Bernard, Martin Trévières and Teresa Gimpera (Hanna, Queen of the Vampires).

 James Barton (Frank Braña), an Egyptologist, travels to Dartmoor Castle because there is a rumour that the Count (Jorge George Rigaud) has a collection of mummies.
 There are also rumours that a number of young women have gone missing in the area.
 When he comes across the Count he is shocked to find him whipping a mummified hand he has nailed to the wall…